pleabargain/EnglishHelpsYourCareer/idioms.md

 # Stool pigeon
 * (USA) A stool pigeon is a police informer.

 # Storm in a teacup
 * If someone exaggerates a problem or makes a small problem seem far greater than it really is, then they are making a storm in a teacup.
+* My wife usually makes a storm in a teacup when her laptop doesn't work.

 # Straw man
 * A straw man is a weak argument that is easily defeated.
 It can also be a person who is used as to give an illegal or inappropriate activity an appearance of respectability.